Since you’ve clearly shown an interest in investing in real estate, you must be looking for new data on mortgage rates.

 Time

-One thing is for sure—you need to have enough time on your hands to manage your rental property.
+One thing is for sure—you need to have enough time to manage your rental property.

 Investing is not a one-time job.
-On the contrary, after you finish the formal part with the bank, you will have to set aside time for advertising, interviewing tenants, looking over your top competitors, and making necessary repairs to your property.
+On the contrary, after you finish the formal part with the bank, you must set aside time for advertising, interviewing tenants, looking over your top competitors, and making necessary repairs to your property.

 Investing in a property is a one-time thing—but investing in its value is a long-term project.